wesleywh/GameDevRepo/README.md

 ##What is this?
 ----
-This is a repository of scripts and how to's in order to setup a game quickly.
+This is a repository of scripts and how to's in order to setup a Unity game quickly.
+All of these scripts are written in C# specifically to work with the Unity3d Engine.
+Everything will work with the Unity Personal addition and is a completely free alternative for you for many aspects of game creation.
 Wiki documentation will help you to setup these scripts to work properly.
 There are a ton of scripts in there to use, some of them include the following:

 - Play foodstep sounds on terrain and object's simultaniously
 - AI